Abba0919/Llorin-Spotify-Eda-and-Visualization/README.md

 | Harry Styles | 17 |

 Name: count, dtype: int64

+  - This displaces the top 5 most frequent artists and the most frequent artist based on the number of tracks in Taylor Swift.

 ## Temporal Trends
 - Analyze the trends in the number of tracks released over time.
 Plot the number of tracks released per year.
 - Does the number of tracks released per month follow any noticeable patterns?
 Which month sees the most releases?